Polosatis/Oracle/Configure Oracle xStream.md

 This created an outbound server with name ```xout``` for 4 schemas (iidrsource, hr, oe, sh) of PDB1 including all tables in them.

 # Test of xStream Outbound server
-The following procedure may help to verify if the connection by previously created user can be done to a newly created server:
+The following procedure may help to verify if the connection by previously created user can be set to a newly created server:

 ```
 SQL> BEGIN